 November is National Native American Heritage Month.
 Established in 1986 by President Reagan as "American Indian Week," in 1990 President George H.W.
 Bush approved a joint resolution establishing the entire month of November as "National American Indian Heritage Month."
 Now called, National Native American Heritage month, it "celebrates and recognizes the accomplishments of the peoples who were the original inhabitants, explorers and settlers of the United States."
-For legislation, Presidential Proclamations, and Executive Orders pertaining to this commemoration, visit the Library of Congress' National American Indian Heritage Month page.
+For legislation, Presidential Proclamations, and Executive Orders pertaining to this commemoration, visit the Law Library of Congress' National American Indian Heritage Month: A Commemorative Observances Legal Research Guide.

 Online Resources